-As this notice describes how medical information about you may be used and disclosed, as well as how you may obtain access to such information, please review it carefully.
+This notice describes how medical information about you may be used and disclosed, as well as how you may obtain access to this information.
+Please review it carefully.

 HIPAA provides penalties for covered entities that misuse personal health information.
 As required by HIPAA, Mariah Ecker RD LD has prepared this explanation of how Na’au Nutrition is required to maintain the privacy of your health information and how Na’au Nutrition may use and disclose your health information.

 How we Use Your Medical Information and Disclosures